DNAProject/DNA/README.md

 ## Configurations for single-host deployment

-Copy the executable file `node`, `nodectl` and configuration file `config.json` to 4 different directories on single host.
+Copy the executable file `node`, `nodectl` and configuration file `config.json` to 4 different directories on the single host.
 Then change each `config.json` file as following.

 * The `SeedList` section should be same in all `config.json`.
-* For the seed node, the `NodePort` is same with the port in `SeedList` part.
+* For the seed node, the `NodePort` is the same with the port in `SeedList` part.
-* For each non-seed node, the `NodePort` should have different port.
+* For each non-seed node, the `NodePort` should have different ports.
-* Also need to make sure the `HttpJsonPort` and `HttpLocalPort` for each node is not conflict on current host.
+* Also make sure the `HttpJsonPort` and `HttpLocalPort` for each node do not conflict with the current host.

-After changed the configuration file, we also need to generate wallet for each node and field the `BookKeepers` with 4 nodes's wallet public keys.
-Please follow the steps in multi-hosts deployment section above.
+After changing the configuration file, we also need to generate a wallet for each node and field the `BookKeepers` with the 4 nodes' wallet public keys.
+Please follow the steps in the multi-hosts deployment section above.

 Here's an example: